Pwassoncru/wsl-dotfiles/README.md

 # How to install a clean i3 configuration on WSL (ubuntu 18.04)

 The scripts used  are all inspired from [Wyene's github](https://github.com/Xyene/wsl-dotfiles.git).
 I suggest you read his README first.
 This repo is a tutorial on how to install every tool needed to build a clean  i3 environment on WSL.
+If you are not on a proxy, you can safely ignore every option that passes through the proxy, such as -x for curl.

 ## Windows binaries